Battle of Gettysburg: Day Two - A Time For Heroes

 General Meade meeting with his corps commanders in the small farmhouse that served as his headquarters during the Battle of Gettysburg.
 (Photo Credit: Wikimedia Commons)

 Both sides suffered almost 10,000 casualties on July 2, “bringing the two day totals for both armies to nearly 35,000,” as noted by McPherson.
-Whether in blue or in gray, the second day of fighting was a time for heroes and many brave men stood their tallest when it truly mattered most.
-With the destiny of their respective nations at stake, the Soldiers of the Army of the Potomac and the Army of Northern Virginia would continue to give their all in a fight to the finish.
+Whether in blue or in gray, the second day of fighting was a time for heroes.
+Many brave men had stood their tallest when it truly mattered most.
+With the destiny of their respective nations at stake, the soldiers of the Army of the Potomac and the Army of Northern Virginia would continue to give their all in a fight to the finish.
 The Battle of Gettysburg would be settled on the fateful Friday of July 3, 1863.